 At the end of Semester 1, Academic Achievers are recognised at the first Term 3 assembly.
-These are the top academic students in each subject.
+These are the top academic students in each subject based on grades achieved.
 Academic Achievers receive a certificate, a pen and a badge.

 Year 11 and 12 Award Assemblies